Follow us on

 FOR YOUTH AGES 8-12

 This course is intended for youth who have completed 2 years of sailing school or possess skills beyond beginner level.
 This program will focus on skill development for teens using mirror sailboats, daysailers, and/or WCCC’s fleet of six Flying Junior sailboats and will provide the participant with instruction in more advanced topics such as boat rigging, furling, safety, and racing.
 The class further focuses on sailing skills, such as roll-tacking, roll-jibing, getting out-of-irons, heaving-to, points of sail, sailing upwind, downwind, weather and wind awareness and advanced safety such as right-of-way.
 A review of important knots and variety of uses will also be included.
-Actual sailing time may include both lake and ocean time.
 The curriculum is based on US Sailing’s standard small boat sailing certification program.
 Maximum class size 12 students.